NASA's Mars rover spies solar eclipse

 By Irene Klotz

-CAPE CANAVERAL, Florida NASA's Mars rover Curiosity turned its cameras skyward to snap pictures of the planet's moon, Phobos, passing in front of the sun, images released on Thursday show.
+CAPE CANAVERAL, Fla.
+Aug 29 NASA's Mars rover Curiosity turned its cameras skyward to snap pictures of the planet's moon, Phobos, passing in front of the sun, images released on Thursday show.

 Curiosity landed on Mars in August 2012 for a two-year mission to determine if the planet most like Earth in the solar system has, or ever had, the chemical ingredients for life.
 It struck pay dirt in its first analysis of powder drilled out from inside a once water-soaked piece of bedrock.